timeblocker/php-sdk/README.md

     "minimum-stability": "dev"

-If you want to use the Timeblocker SDK without changing your `minimum-stability`, use the `require-dev` parameter.
+If you want to use the Timeblocker SDK without changing your `minimum-stability`, use the `require-dev` parameter instead of `require`.

     "require-dev": {
         "timeblocker/timeblocker": "0.9.*"